 - Bake the Stollen at 200 C/400 F for 10 minutes uncovered, then TURN DOWN the oven to 180 C/350 F, REMOVE the water dish and continue to bake for a further 25 minutes, covering the Stollen LOOSELY with foil.

 - Remove the foil and bake for a final 5 minutes or so until golden.
 When baked, the Stollen crust should feel a little springy and the surface may be a little cracked.
 Alternatively, check the internal temperature, which should be around 91 to 93 C (195 to 199F).

 - Melt the last portion of butter and mix with the rum.

-- While the Stollen is still hot, prick all over the surface with a cocktail stick (lots of prick holes).
+- While the Stollen is still hot, prick it all over the surface with a cocktail stick or spiked cake tester (lots of prick holes).

-- Immediately brush generously with the melted rum butter allowing it to soak in through the prick holes.
+- Immediately brush with the melted rum butter allowing it to soak in through the holes.

-- Cover the Stollen with foil (still on the tray), moulding the foil tightly round the bread and set aside to cool.
+- Cover the Stollen with foil (still on the tray), moulding it tightly around the bread and set aside to cool.

 - Once cold, any leftover Stollen should be wrapped tightly in foil and kept at room temperature.